If you’re planning a trip to the Big Apple, this Affordable New York City Travel Guide will help you do so without breaking the bank!

 Long-Running Broadway Shows

 Yes, Hamilton tickets still come at a premium on Broadway as do new releases.
-Such as, I REALLY wanted to see the new show Hadestown…until I saw the prices, that is.
-You can bet that if a show has a lot of buzz, tickets will be expensive.
+Such as, I REALLY want to see the new shows Hadestown. and Moulin Rouge, but those ticket prices are steep!
+You can better if a show has a lot of buzz and is new on the scene, tickets will be more pricey than mainstay shows like Chicago.

 To browse all the current shows during your stay and price tickets, Playbill.com will be your friend.